FSBO vs. Cash Home Buyer in Florida

 Which Option Should You Choose?

-Choose a Cash Buyer if: Your house needs repairs (roof, HVAC, cosmetic updates), you are dealing with a stressful life event (probate, foreclosure, bad tenants), or you simply value speed, privacy, and guaranteed cash over extracting the last possible dollar from the retail market.
+Choose a Cash Buyer if: Your house needs repairs (roof, HVAC, cosmetic updates), you are dealing with a stressful life event (probate, foreclosure, bad tenants), or you simply value speed, privacy, and cash certainty over extracting the last possible dollar from the retail market.

 Florida-Specific FSBO Pitfalls